Clinacuity/CliniDeID/deploy/win/Readme.txt

-Network Usage Details

-The desktop application uses only a small number of HTTPS requests.
-No HTTPS traffic contains any PII.

-All HTTPS traffic is limited to licensing information to validate requests with our servers.
-Below is a description of what is transmitted at different points in the application's life cycle.

-When preparing to run a new batch of files, a request is sent out to our licensing server to validate the license key.
-This request only contains the license key, and returns a simple response with the following details:

-* the license key's validity
-* the number of "file-equivalents" (i.e., batches of 5 thousand characters) which have been processed with this license key
-* any limitations associated with the license, such as how many file-equivalents can be processed per batch, and the maximum allowed size of each file.

-Immediately before starting the batch
-Prior to starting the batch and after having validated the license key, a new request is sent out to the licensing server containing basic information about the current batch.
-The application receives the same object sent but with an ID assigned to it by the server.
-* the license key again
-* the number of files to process
-* (received) an ID assigned to this request

-During the running of the batch
-License is updated every 10 files.
-Information is sent is the number of files and the their total size.

-Immediately after finishing the batch
-After finishing the batch, a final request is sent out to the server confirming the actual number of files processed.
-The information transmitted in this request is below:

-* the license key again
-* the number of "file-equivalents" processed
-* the ID of the request (received earlier from the server)

 Licensing
 CliniDeID uses the Microsoft Visual Studio C++ Redistributable runtime.
 Licenses can be found in data\licenses folder

-"Python" is a registered trademark of the Python Software Foundation” OpenJDK (the "Name")  Java and OpenJDK are trademarks or registered trademarks of Oracle and/or its affiliates.
+OpenJDK (the "Name")  Java and OpenJDK are trademarks or registered trademarks of Oracle and/or its affiliates.